hailelagi/hailelagi.com/content/hacks/tsunami.md

 In practice we are concerned about much more than order of magnitude choices, we are also interested in how these structures interact with memory layout, can the data fit in main memory (internal) or is it on disk(external)? is it cache friendly? are the node values blocks of virtual memory or random access? sorting files in a directory is a common example of this problem.
 What kind of concurrent patterns are enabled? how do they map to our eventual high level API?
 These questions lead to very different choices in algorithm design.

 What exists in the current erlang runtime system?
-The data structure chosen previously of which we'll be benchmarking against is something called a Contention Adapting Tree [2].
-Briefly a CA Tree, dynamically at runtime changes the behaviour and number of locks it holds across the tables it protects depending on nature of contention --
+The data structure chosen previously of which we'll be benchmarking against is something called a [Contention Adapting Tree](https://www.erlang.org/blog/the-new-scalable-ets-ordered_set/) [2].
+Briefly what's interesting about CA Tree is it dynamically at runtime changes the behaviour and number of locks it holds across the tables it protects depending on nature of contention protecting underneath a sequential ordered data structure such as a treap or AVL Tree.

-What are we finally choosing to implement, why?

-## The dumpster fire that is garbage collection

-So far we haven't really had to worry about garbage collection.
-A brief mention of rust mentioned using atomic reference counts, and in go where this operation is automatic and opaque to the user we didn't have to worry about it.
-The resource allocation strategy is tightly coupled to the programming language and environment we intend our concrete key value implementation to eventually live, so at this point we bid farewall to go and carry on with the intricacies of low-level memory management.

-## A detour for just enough web assembly

-tdlr; crash course in just enough webassembly

-## Concurrency, Correctness & Going web scale - are you ACID compliant? 👮
+## Concurrency, Correctness & Going web scale

 These days are you a serious software craftsman [if you're not at web scale?](https://www.youtube.com/watch?v=b2F-DItXtZs).

 In our undying, unending pursuit to scale systems further and further we spin webs of complexity.
 [Why? who knows, it's provocative.](https://www.youtube.com/watch?v=RlwlV4hcBac)

-Let's scale!
+Let's put on our scaling cap.
 Previously we mentioned fine-grained locking as a technique that could lead to better write performance but at the cost of complexity and read performance -- a related application of this technique is called "sharding".

+Sharding is a wonderful idea, if one hashmap won't work, let's scale _horizontally_, have you tried two? or perhaps sixteen or thirty two?
+Java's `ConcurrentHashMap` and rust's `DashMap` are defacto examples of this.
+However we need to ask isn't this getting complex? can we still understand the system? most importantly can we guarantee _correctness?_

-Most databases need to ensure certain guarantees with respect to performance, concurrency and correctness.
-This is commonly encapsulated with ACID - Atomicity, Consistency, Isolation and Durability.
-Lucky for us, we can cast away the durability requirement as our data set must fit in working memory.
+As it turns out most databases need to ensure certain guarantees with respect to performance, concurrency and correctness and here we discuss the elusive idea of a "transaction".
+You've probably heard the acronymn ACID - Atomicity, Consistency, Isolation and Durability.
+What does that mean for ets?
+Lucky for us, we can cast away the durability requirement as our data set must fit in working memory(for now).
 That leaves us with:

 - Atomicity
 - Consistency
 - Isolation

-what to be done etc
+### Atomicity

+At the level of hardware what is atomicity?
+It's a special instruction set.
+An example of an interface to this is go's [sync/atomic](https://pkg.go.dev/sync/atomic).
+This instruction gives a certain _guarantee_,that you can perform an operation without _side effects_ like another process peeking a half-baked result.
+You get a pie or you don't -- however we're getting ahead of ourselves as this part has to do with _visibility_.

+Now here's where we have to be careful.
+ETS operations are semantically -- **independently atomic**[9].

+Every operation such as a read, write or multi_write on a table are atomic for a single process.
+In the relational model you have BEGIN, COMMIT & ROLLBACK semantics where you can group multiple write operations and pretend they're a single atomic operation.
+Mnesia builds upon ets and supports [grouping multiple writers](https://www.erlang.org/doc/apps/mnesia/mnesia_chap4#atomicity) with [transactions](https://www.erlang.org/doc/man/mnesia#transaction-1) but ets does not.

+## Isolation

+Isolation is really about how we define the _access_ rules of a `Table`.
+In ets we have different access modes:

+- public - Reader/Writer groups
+- protected - RWMutex in principle
+- private - exclusive Mutex

+todo:
+We hinted at why the MVCC paradigm [8] exists.
+Another optimisation inline with the _more is better_ philosophy are reader and writer groups like we saw when we introduced the concept of fine-grained locks.
+In relational database like postgres you might be familiar with the table access patterns such as FOR UPDATE or ACCESS EXCLUSIVE in mnesia you have similar [locking semantics](https://www.erlang.org/doc/man/mnesia#lock-2)

+todo:

+## Consistency

+Consistency is a tricky topic.
+In one definition we can think of _referential integrity_ as consistent property and in another we can think of

+## The dumpster fire that is garbage collection

+So far we haven't really had to worry about garbage collection.
+We've disscussed reading and writing data to the `Table`, but not deletion.

+We know we cannot statically allocate memory for our `Table` because we don't know its contents at compile time and we must do dynamic memory allocation.
+What happens when we delete a node in the `Table` or `OrderedTable`?

+A brief mention of rust mentioned using atomic reference counts an implementation of the strategy [reference counting](https://doc.rust-lang.org/book/ch15-04-rc.html) and in go where this operation is automatic and opaque to the user we didn't really have to worry about it.
+The resource allocation strategy is tightly coupled to the programming language and environment we intend our concrete key value implementation to eventually live, so at this point we bid farewall to go and carry on with the intricacies of low-level memory management in rust.

+Garbage collection is a complex topic but a brief overview of options are:

+- malloc, calloc(), free() and realloc()
+- refrence counting
+- automatic garbage collection (tracing & mark and sweep etc)
+- Custom memory allocation

+## A detour for just enough web assembly

+tdlr; crash course in just enough webassembly

 # Gotta Go Fast